wp-plugins/metrilo-woocommerce-integration/readme.txt

 3. Products performance - see top performing products and how are they connected to other products in your catalog

 == Changelog ==

+= 1.0.2 =
+* Onboarding changes
+* Importing WooCommerce orders and customers to Metrilo is now out of beta.

 = 0.99 =
 * New: You can now import your historical orders and customers to Metrilo (still in beta)